 - 1-1/2 teaspoons garlic powder

-- Cook pasta according to package directions to al dente.
+- Preheat oven to 350°.
+Cook pasta according to package directions to al dente.

 - Meanwhile, in a Dutch oven, saute chicken in 1 tablespoon oil until juices run clear.
 Remove with a slotted spoon and set aside.
-In the same pan, saute onions and peppers in remaining oil until tender.
-Add the broth, soups, milk, Cajun seasoning and garlic powder.
-Bring to a boil and remove from the heat.
+In same pan, saute onions and peppers in remaining oil until tender.
+Add broth, soups, milk, Cajun seasoning and garlic powder.
+Bring to a boil; remove from heat.

 - Drain pasta.
 Add pasta and chicken to soup mixture; toss to coat.
-Divide between two greased 13-in. x 9-in. baking dishes.
+Divide between two greased 13x9-in. baking dishes.
 Sprinkle with cheese.
-Cover and bake casseroles at 350° for 20-25 minutes or until bubbly.
-Yield: 2 casseroles (6 servings each).
+Cover and bake casseroles 20-25 minutes or until bubbly.

 Love how easy this is to prepare with the added bonus of ending up with two meals!
 I prepared it exactly as per instructions and everyone thought it was delicious.
 It's a keeper.